Long-lived quantum coherence of two-level spontaneous emission models within structured environments

 \section{Abstract}

-We investigate the long-lived quantum coherence in the non-Markovian process of spontaneous decay of a two-qubit system subject to a local environment.
-The asymptotic population of the qubit is linked to the spectral density of the reservoir through a general functional relation between them.
-The dissipationless behavior of asymptotic processes, including the steady coherent dynamics with self-sustained oscillations and ultimate persistence of quantum correlations, are elaborated with respect to spectral parameters of the specified reservoirs, e.g., the Ohmic class and the photonic crystal.
+We investigate the long-lived quantum coherence of two-level spontaneous emission models within structured environments.
+The population of the system under the asymptotic non-Markovian dynamics is linked to the spectral density of the reservoir through a general functional relation between them.
+We figure out explicitly the preservation of quantum coherence, via notions of entanglement and quantum discord, in connection with the spectral parameters of Ohmic class reservoirs and then show how to achieve them optimally.
 We expect these results to contribute towards reservoir engineering with the aim of enhancing stationary quantum coherence in noisy environments.

-Understanding the non-Markovian dynamics of dissipative processes induced by memory effects of the environment is a fundamental subject of open quantum systems \cite{breuer2002,weiss2008}.
-In general, the non-Markovian process differs from the Markovian one by exhibiting the non-exponential decay or even dissipationless behavior; it becomes evident in cases of low-temperature environments and strong system-reservoir couplings and the resulted dynamics of the system depends dramatically on the spectrum structure of the environment.
-The relevant physics of the non-Markovian dissipative dynamics in the strong-coupling regime has been studied in the field for many years \cite{method1,method2,method3}.
-Due to the complexity of multiple energy scales of the overall system, e.g., that of the system, the environment, and of mutual coupling between the system and the environment, it is generally a challenging task to characterize the relevance of the system dynamics with the reservoir spectra.